All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 HIIT involves alternating short bursts of near-maximum effort with recovery periods of lower-intensity activity or complete rest.
 A typical HIIT session lasts 15 to 30 minutes, making it one of the most time-efficient training methods available .

 The magic of HIIT lies in what happens after the workout.
 Intense intervals create an oxygen deficit that your body must repay during recovery.
-This process, known as excess post-exercise oxygen consumption (EPOC), elevates your metabolic rate for hours after the workout ends.
+This process, known as excess post-exercise oxygen consumption (EPOC), improves your metabolic rate for hours after the workout ends.
 Some studies show that HIIT can increase caloric burn for up to 24 to 48 hours post-session .

 HIIT also improves cardiovascular fitness, insulin sensitivity, and mitochondrial function more rapidly than steady-state cardio performed at the same total time .
 For GLP-1 patients seeking efficient workouts that maximize results in minimum time, HIIT is an attractive option once your body is ready for it.